redhat-et/llama-stack-on-ocp/kubernetes/observability/README.md

 oc apply --kustomize ./otel-collector -n observability-hub
 ```

-#### OpenTelemetryCollector Sidecars deployment
+#### OpenTelemetryCollector TargetAllocators

 You can add individual metrics endpoints to the central otel-collector in observability-hub, but
+a simpler way is to create a TargetAllocator to utilize already-existing PodMonitors and ServiceMonitors to configure
+an OpenTelemetryCollector's Prometheus receiver scrape targets.
+A TargetAllocator within an OpenTelemetryCollector will
+gather Prometheus scrape target endpoints from PodMonitors and ServiceMonitors.
+An example of an OpenTelemetryCollector with a TargetAllocator is
+[otel-collector target-allocator](./otel-collector/otel-collector-target-allocator.yaml).
+Note that when using TargetAllocators,
+the OpenTelemetryCollector must be set to `StatefulSet` mode.

+#### OpenTelemetryCollector Sidecars

+You can add individual metrics endpoints to the central otel-collector in observability-hub, but
 another way is to add otel-collector sidecar containers to individual deployments throughout the
 cluster.
 Paired with an annotation on the deployment, telemetry will be exported as configured.

-Any deployment with the `template.metadata.annotations` `sidecar.opentelemetry.io/inject: vllm-otelsidecar`
+For an example, any deployment with the `template.metadata.annotations` `sidecar.opentelemetry.io/inject: vllm-otelsidecar`
 will receive and export telemetry as configured in the
 [otel-collector-vllm-sidecar example](./otel-collector/otel-collector-vllm-sidecar.yaml).

-Any deployment with the `template.metadata.annotations` `sidecar.opentelemetry.io/inject: llamastack-otelsidecar`
+Similarly, any deployment with the `template.metadata.annotations` `sidecar.opentelemetry.io/inject: llamastack-otelsidecar`
 will receive and export telemetry as configured in the
 [otel-collector-llamstack-sidecar example](./otel-collector/otel-collector-llamastack-sidecar.yaml).